George VIII: Early challenges

-From the very beginning of his reign, George VIII faced the separatist ambitions of Georgia’s major principalities, including Mingrelia, Guria, and Samtskhe, all of which had begun to pursue their own independent military and diplomatic policies.
+From the very beginning of his reign, George VIII faced the separatist ambitions of Georgia's major principalities, including Mingrelia, Guria, and Samtskhe, all of which had begun to pursue their own independent military and diplomatic policies.
 Although he was nominally sovereign over the entire Georgian realm, his actual authority was limited de facto to Kartli.

 In 1447, a civil war broke out in Samtskhe when the atabeg (governor) Aghbugha II Jaqeli, who was supported by the royal court, was overthrown by his brother Qvarqvare II Jaqeli.
 Aghbugha fled to Tbilisi, the royal capital, where he continued to be recognized as the legitimate ruler of his province until his death in 1451.
-After Aghbugha’s death, the king—persuaded by the “viziers” of the usurper—confirmed Qvarqvare II in his title as atabeg and officially recognized him as lord of Samtskhe.
+After Aghbugha's death, the king—persuaded by the "viziers" of the usurper—confirmed Qvarqvare II in his title as atabeg and officially recognized him as lord of Samtskhe.
 This, however, did little to ease the tension between the crown and its increasingly defiant vassal.

 Qvarqvare II soon acted as a fully independent ruler, pursuing a policy of complete separation from the Georgian monarchy.
 He seized Vardzia and other royal estates and proclaimed the Autocephaly of the Samtskhe Orthodox Church, supported by a Greek metropolitan sent by the clergy of Jerusalem and Antioch.
 As a result, the names of King George VIII and the Catholicos David IV were omitted from regional prayers, and the governor elevated the bishop of Atskuri to the rank of Patriarch.

-In response, the Catholicos excommunicated the priests who had supported this declaration of autocephaly and ordered a boycott of churches in Samtskhe loyal to Qvarqvare’s faction.
+In response, the Catholicos excommunicated the priests who had supported this declaration of autocephaly and ordered a boycott of churches in Samtskhe loyal to Qvarqvare's faction.
 Fearing financial collapse, the bishop of Atskuri eventually renounced the separatist movement and sought reordination in Mtskheta, marking a strategic defeat for the rebels.

 Around 1452 or 1453, Demetrius died in a hunting accident, leaving George VIII as the sole monarch of Georgia.
-The late prince’s son, Constantine, was taken under the king’s protection and educated in military arts at court.